On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

-The favoured way to compare different treatment regimes would be to perform a multi-arm randomized trial in which patients are randomly assigned to one of the considered treatment regimes.
-Unfortunately, once the number of treatment regimes grows, such a randomized trial becomes infeasible.
-Alternatively, we can aim to emulate such a hypothetical trial using observational data \citep{Cain2010, Hernan2016}.
-To emulate the trial we create an extended data set with one copy of each subject in the original observational data set for each considered treatment regime.
-For each regime we follow the patient population over time and we censor individuals as soon as they are no longer compatible with that given regime.
-We define the indicator of being compatible with a treatment regime $d$ at time $k$ as

 is an indicator function.
+Therefore, a patient is compatible with the considered treatment regime $d$ at time $k$, if her/his treatment history coincides with the treatment options that would have been assigned by $d$ for all the past decision points.
+The idea of estimating the effect of a treatment regime through censoring individuals the first time their treatment differs from the treatment assigned by the considered DTR has been commonly used in the dynamic treatment regimes literature \citep{Robins1993, Murphy2001, VanderLaan2007, Orellana2010, Cain2010, Chakraborty2013,Tsiatis2020}. \\

-The probability of remaining compatible with a dynamic treatment regime $d$ at time $k$ (conditional on being compatible up to time $k-1$) is given by
+In order to find the optimal treatment regime we need to evaluate each of the DTRs in $\mathcal{D}$ and compare them to identify the one with the lowest resulting mortality.
+For this purpose we create an extended data set with one copy of each subject in the original observational data set for each considered treatment regime.
+For each regime we follow the patient population over time and we artificially censor individuals as soon as they are no longer compatible with that given regime.
+The probability of remaining compatible with the dynamic treatment regime $d$ at time $k$ (conditional on being compatible up to time $k-1$) is given by

+Therefore, the probability of being artificially censored with respect to the treatment regime $d$ at time $k$ (conditional on being compatible up to time $k-1$) is given by $1 - \pi_{d,k}$.
+Note that if one of the competing events occurs at time $k$ (i.e. $Y_k=1$ or $Z_k=1$) while an individual is compatible with the dynamic treatment regime $d$ (i.e. $C_{d,k-1} = 1$), then the individual automatically remains compatible for all future time points. \\